What a Wonderful World

 We rehearse every Tuesday night (7:45 p.m.
 SHARP).
 Effective August 2, 2016, the band will begin rehearsing in our new space in Lounge # 1 at the Ray Twinney Complex, 100 Eagle St W., Newmarket, ON L3Y 1J4.
 (Note: Lounge # 1 is located on the south side of the complex.)
 For more info please send us a message firstname.lastname@example.org.

 Proudly sponsored by the Town of Newmarket

-With Canada's sesquicentennial year only one month away, municipalities and organizations all over the country are searching their archives for records of significant events over the past 150 years which could stimulate community interest in this year of reflection and celebration.
+With Canada's sesquicentennial year upon us, municipalities and organizations all over the country are searching their archives for records of significant events over the past 150 years which could stimulate community interest in this year of reflection and celebration.

 Unfortunately, in the band world, there are few bands whose history goes back even half that 150-year time span.
 One band which does have some good material in their archives is the Newmarket Citizens' Band.

 In a recent exploration of the band's archives, they found a photograph of the band taken in the year 1883.